 As the UK-EU negotiations move forward and more information becomes available, the CAA will update these FAQs and notify stakeholders of the updates through the SkyWise alert system.
 If you haven’t already done so, please subscribe to the EU exit category in the SkyWise system: skywise.caa.co.uk

 Students undertaking training and examinations for an EASA Part-FCL Licence

-Where a Competent Authority other than the CAA would be the State of Licence issue, the European Commission has published a draft regulation that would allow for existing examinations taken in training organisations subject to UK oversight to be recognised by other Member States when the UK leaves the EU, up to the point the regulation is passed.
+Where a Competent Authority other than the CAA would be the State of Licence issue, the European Commission has previously published draft regulation that would allow for existing examinations taken in training organisations subject to UK oversight to be recognised by other Member States up to the point UK participation in EASA ceased.
 No process has been defined for this to happen and the Commission’s proposal will require approval from EU Council and Parliament to take effect.
 You are advised to contact the EU Commission and Member States directly for further information.

-In a no-deal scenario any exams taken under the auspices of a UK regulated organisation after the proposed regulation has passed would not be recognised by other Member States.
-However, EASA has said that it would accept third country applications from UK Approved Training Organisations, and such organisations may need to decide whether, in a non-negotiated withdrawal, they wish to retain both a national and also seek an EASA approval.
+After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, any exams taken under the auspices of a UK-regulated organisation after the proposed regulation has passed would not be recognised by other Member States.
+However, EASA has said previously that it would accept third country applications from UK Approved Training Organisations, and such organisations may need to decide whether, in this scenario, they would wish to retain a national approval and also seek an EASA approval.

-Therefore, students undertaking or considering commencing a course of theoretical knowledge or flight training for a pilot’s licence, rating or certificate are recommended to approach their current or potential future training provider to establish what approvals the organisation currently holds and what additional approvals it intends to seek in the event of non-negotiated withdrawal.
+Therefore, students undertaking or considering commencing a course of theoretical knowledge or flight training for a pilot’s licence, rating or certificate are recommended to approach their current or potential future training provider to establish what approvals the organisation currently holds and what additional approvals it intends to seek in the event of UK participation in EASA ceasing without mutual recognition of certificates and licences.
 This should assist them in determining how best to achieve their own personal training aims.